youone-its/web_monitoring_rahmat/replit.md

 # Overview

-SmartMonitor is a real-time monitoring dashboard application built to track GPS locations, camera feeds, and device conditions.
+RAHMAT Monitor is a real-time monitoring dashboard application built to track GPS locations, camera feeds, and device conditions.
 The application provides a responsive web interface for monitoring multiple devices with live updates via WebSocket connections.
 It displays device status information including battery levels, temperature readings, network connectivity, and system performance metrics on an interactive map-based dashboard.
+The application includes a comprehensive tutorial center with video guides and articles for user education.

 # User Preferences